Giant Cheese Stuffed Shells Olive Garden Recipe

 Instructions

-• Bring a large pot of heavily salted water to a boil on the stovetop; cook the jumbo pasta shells according to package instructions.
+• Cook the Pasta Shells: Bring a large pot of heavily salted water to a boil.
+Cook the jumbo pasta shells according to the package instructions until al dente.
+Drain and set aside.

-• To a large mixing bowl, add ricotta cheese, shredded provolone, shredded mozzarella, ½ cup grated parmesan, black pepper, and egg.
-Stir with a large spoon until well combined.
+• Make the Ricotta Filling: In a large mixing bowl, combine the ricotta, provolone, mozzarella, 1/2 cup of the parmesan, black pepper, and egg.
+Stir until fully combined.
 Set aside.

-• Pour the marinara sauce into the bottom of an oven-safe casserole dish.
-Stuff each cooked pasta shell with ricotta filling mixture, then arrange stuffed shells on top of the marinara sauce.
+• Assemble the Dish: Pour the marinara sauce into the bottom of a 9×13-inch casserole dish.
+Fill each shell with the ricotta mixture and place them open-side up on top of the sauce.

-• Drizzle the cheese sauce evenly over the shells.
-Bake in the preheated oven for 15 to 20 minutes, or until the filling is hot.
+• Add Cheese Sauce and Bake: Drizzle the cheese sauce evenly over the stuffed shells.
+Bake uncovered for 15 to 20 minutes, or until hot and bubbly.

-• Garnish the baked cheese stuffed shells with toasted breadcrumbs and finely chopped parsley.
+• Garnish and Serve: Sprinkle with the toasted breadcrumbs and chopped parsley before serving.

 Donna’s Notes